MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-v1.md

 **`OverRideParams`** - **Override Parameters**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Parameters specified here will override the parameters in the MSDeploy zip file and the Parameter file.
-To override more than one parameter use line separator, e.g., <br/> "IIS Web Application Name"="Fabrikam" <br/> "ConnectionString"="Server=localhost;Database=Fabrikam;".
+Parameters specified here will override the parameters in the MSDeploy zip file and the parameter file.
+To override more than one parameter, use a line separator.
+For example, `"IIS Web Application Name"="Fabrikam"` or `"ConnectionString"="Server=localhost;Database=Fabrikam;"`.
 <!-- :::editable-content-end::: -->
 <br>